-The planning strategy anticipates limited development within the Parish over the Plan period.
-New development should comply with national guidance, local plan policies and Neighbourhood Plan policies which seek to ensure it is designed to a high quality which responds to the distinctive landscape character in which it is located and to local heritage assets which may be affected.

-The NPPF states that good design is a key aspect of sustainable development, is indivisible from good planning, and should contribute positively to making places better for people.
+- 5.74 The planning strategy anticipates limited development within the Parish over the Plan period.
+New development should comply with national guidance, local plan policies and Neighbourhood Plan policies which seek to ensure it is designed to a high quality which responds to the distinctive landscape character in which it is located and to local heritage assets which may be affected. - 5.75 The NPPF states that good design is a key aspect of sustainable development and creates better places in which to live and work.
 Sustainable development involves achieving positive improvements in the quality of the built, natural and historic environment, as well as in people's quality of life, including replacing poor design with better design.
-One of the Government's core planning principles is to always seek to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings.

-Core Strategy Policy SP1 states that all new development should be designed to a high quality and should respond to the distinctive local character of the area in which it is situated.
+One of the Government's core planning principles is to always seek to secure high quality design and a good standard of amenity for all existing and future occupants of land and buildings. - 5.76 Core Strategy Policy SP1 states that all new development should be designed to a high quality and should respond to the distinctive local character of the area in which it is situated.
 Account should be taken of guidance adopted by the District Council including Kent Design, local Character Area Assessments and Conservation Area Appraisals and Management Plans.
 In rural areas account should be taken of guidance in the Sevenoaks Landscape Character Assessment, 2017.
 In areas where the local environment lacks positive features new development should contribute to an improvement in the quality of the environment.
-Allocations and Development Management Plan Policy EN1 sets out more detailed design principles aimed at creating high quality designs.

-Policy FNP1 requires new development to respect the landscape qualities of the area within which it is situated; Policy FNP3 seeks development which would not result in unsympathetic change to the character of a rural lane and Policy FNP8 seeks to conserve and enhance the Baldwin's Green Conservation Area and the Parish's listed buildings and their settings.
+Allocations and Development Management Plan Policy EN1 sets out more detailed design principles aimed at creating high quality designs. - 5.77 Policy FNP1 requires new development to respect the landscape qualities of the area within which it is situated; Policy FNP3 seeks development which would not result in unsympathetic change to the character of a rural lane and Policy FNP8 seeks to conserve and enhance the Baldwin's Green Conservation Area and the Parish's listed buildings, archaeological sites and historic landscape features and their settings.